StefanSilver/Dataloop-Documentation/Documentation/Semantic-Segmentation/semantic_segmentation_guide.md

 Semantic segmentation is a powerful computer vision technique that allows you to identify and classify different objects and parts of an image with increased precission copared to other methods.
 With advances in deep learning and neural network architectures, semantic segmentation is becoming increasingly accurate and reliable, making it an essential tool for a wide range of applications.

 ## Dataloop's Semantic Segmentation
-At Dataloop, we also support Semantic Segmentation, which allows you to annotate each pixel with a specific label (such as Car, Person, Pedestrian, Sky, etc.) without distinction between unique objects with the same label.
+At Dataloop, we also support Semantic Segmentation which allows you to annotate each pixel with a specific label (such as Car, Person, Pedestrian, Sky, etc.) without distinction between unique objects with the same label.

 If you want to distinguish multiple objects that have the same label, we also provide you with **Instance Segmentation**.
 This method of annotating at pixel level, is very similar to Semantic Segmentation, but with the ability to detect distinct instances of the same class of objects, such as Car1, Car2, Person 1, Person2, etc.

 Both Semantic Segmantiation and Instance Segmentation can be used in Dataloop, depending on the use case and need you have.
 If your use case requires Instance Segmentation, you can annotate using our powerful polygon tool which has a variety of features, and can later generate instance segmentation as an output.

 This Guide will show developers how they can implement Semantic Segmentation in Dataloop's Python SDK.
-However, if you want to learn how to perform Semantic Segmentation on the web-version of Dataloop, we have video tutorials which will walk you through the process.
-Remember to also [check out our YouTube channel](https://www.youtube.com/channel/UCCvp-nw5mK9bb9lDNcD6fgw/featured), for more tutorials on using Dataloop:
+However, if you want to learn how to perform Semantic Segmentation on the Dataloop Web UI, we have video tutorials which will walk you through the process.
+[Check out our YouTube channel](https://www.youtube.com/channel/UCCvp-nw5mK9bb9lDNcD6fgw/featured) for tutorials on using Dataloop:

 [![image](https://user-images.githubusercontent.com/58508793/226386974-10b9445d-5ddc-48e4-89d4-4bc17f30c61f.png)](https://dataloop.ai/video/tutorial-semantic-segmentation/)

 ## Python SDK Semantic Segmentation
-In this section, we will work on implementing a simple example of Semantic Segmentation in Dataloop's Python SDK.
+In this section, we will work on implementing a simple example of Semantic Segmentation using Dataloop's Python SDK.

-We must first import the Python Libraries we are going to use, Numpy and dtlpy (Dataloop's Package).
-If you don't have dtlpy installed, [visit this installation guide](https://github.com/dataloop-ai/dtlpy-documentation/blob/main/onboarding/01_python_sdk_installation.md).
+We must first import the Python Libraries we are going to use; `numpy` and `dtlpy` (Dataloop's Package).
+If you don't have `dtlpy` installed, [visit this installation guide](https://github.com/dataloop-ai/dtlpy-documentation/blob/main/onboarding/01_python_sdk_installation.md).

 ```python
 import dtlpy as dl

 import numpy as np
 ```
-Then, we have to log in to the platform, using the code below, which will open a new tab for you to log in.
+Then, we have to log in to the platform using the code below which will open a new browser tab for you to log in.
 If you don't have an account, [learn how to make one](https://github.com/dataloop-ai/dtlpy-documentation/blob/main/onboarding/02_login_and_project_and_dataset_creation.md).
 ```python
 #Logging in to Dataloop (checks if token expired ~24h expiration time for token)